manuGil/online-core/docs/source/systems-model.rst

    The 'Wolf Sheep Predation' model, version sheep-wolves-grass

-In this model, you see some similarities with a agent-based model, the *'Flocking'* model, it has agents: wolf and sheep.
+In this model, you see some similarities with an agent-based model, the *'Flocking'* model; it has agents: wolf and sheep.
 You also see some similarities with a CA model.
 The grass has two states: *grass or no-grass*, and the way the grass regrows is triggered by rules that are similar to the transition rules typical of a CA model.

-Task
+Task 11
-   Open the :guilabel:`Netlogo Code` tab,  read the code and to determine how the grass regrows in the *'Wolf Sheep Predation'* model.
+   Open the :guilabel:`NetLogo Code` tab,  read the code and to determine how the grass regrows in the *'Wolf Sheep Predation'* model.

 .. attention::
    **Question.**
-   Run the *'Wolf Sheep Predation'* model once more and anwer the following questions:
+   Run the *'Wolf Sheep Predation'* model once more and answer the following questions:

    +  Why is this model an example of a model with *delayed effects*?
    +  Is this model descriptive, prescriptive or predictive?
 Explain your answer.
    +  What happens when you increase the energy the sheep gain from eating grass?
-   +  Explain why this model can also be seen as an example of *counter intuitive effects*?
-For example, what happens when you double the number of wolf at the beginning of the model?
+   +  Explain why this model is an example of *counter-intuitive effects*?
+For example, what happens when you double the number of wolves at the beginning of the model?
 Does such change improve their chances of survival?

-Task
+Task 12
-   Open the :guilabel:`Netlogo Code` tab again and make changes to the model.
+   Open the :guilabel:`NetLogo Code` tab again and make changes to the model.
 To apply the changes to the model, click on :guilabel:`Recompile Code` > :guilabel:`model-version` choose ``sheep-wolves-grass`` >   :guilabel:`setup` > :guilabel:`Go`.
 Try add the following changes one at the time.

-   + Change the color of sheep to *yellow*.
+   + Change the colour of sheep to *yellow*.
-   + Make the wolf *twice as large*.
+   + Make the wolf *twice as big*.
    + Make the grass *blue*.
 You will have to change the code in multiple places.

    After all changes, the *'Wolf Sheep Predation'* model should look like this: